Preventing a Child From Becoming an Orphan Changes Everything

 We Are High-Impact and Agile

 At Wide Horizons For Children, the verifiable impact of our work at transforming the life of each child and family we help is what matters.
-We look to expert evaluators to review our program design and monitor our impact continuously.
+We look to expert evaluators to review our program design, and we use data to continuously review and monitor our impact — and make changes accordingly.
 We cease programming that is not performing at the level of our expectations and expand programming that demonstrates true impact for children and families.

-Our relentless focus on this has paid off.
-We are a hugely impactful organization and punch way above our weight — we have transformed the lives of 3,000,000 children and their families beyond all recognition.
+Our willingness to re-work any and all of our initiatives — no sacred cows — has paid off.
+We are a hugely impactful organization and punch way above our weight — we have transformed the lives of 1,000,000 children and their families beyond all recognition.

 Ways to donate